-In addition to offering a theorization that privileges the role of race in the production of black ethnic inequality, I will also be contributing to the current debate with new data and advances in the use of multivariate statistical modeling.
-In terms of data, many scholars have been unable to fully address challenges ranging from a heavy reliance on the U.S. Census to an overwhelming focus on blacks living in the north and southeast.
-Although the U.S. Census is one of the few datasets with a large enough sample of black immigrants from the West Indies to conduct an analysis using multivariate statistical models, it does not include adequate measures of various racial and cultural factors (e.g., Sowell 1978).
-To the extent that these factors have been considered, it has largely been in ethnographic studies that have been conducted in the northeast (e.g., Kasinitz 1992, Waters 1999).
-Therefore, in this study I will conduct a secondary analysis of survey data, using a national multi-stage area probability survey that includes whites, and oversamples of both African Americans and black immigrants from the British West Indies.
-In order to better understand the ways in which the racial and ethnic composition of the metropolitan context might be at play, this survey will be supplemented with data from the U.S. Census (i.e., tokenism and queuing theory, Blalock 1956, Blalock 1957, Kanter 1977 [1993]).
+In addition to offering a more robust theorization for the role of race in the production of black ethnic inequality, I will also be contributing to the current debate with new data and novel uses of statistical methods.
+Although those arguing for the selective nature of immigrants have offered fairly adequate data and modeling in support of their thesis, others have been unable to fully address challenges ranging from a nature of immigrants have offered fairly adequate data and modeling in support of their thesis, others have been unable to fully address challenges ranging from a but distinct.
+For example, being a black immigrant from Jamaica is different than being a black immigrant from Guyana; and being a black immigrant from the West Indies is different from being a heavy reliance on data from the U.S. Census7 to an overwhelming focus on blacks living in the north and southeast.
+That is, although the U.S. Census is one of the few datasets with large numbers of black immigrants from the West Indies, it is not well suited to investigation the role of race and culture in the production of black ethnic inequality (e.g., Sowell 1978).
+To the extent that these factors have been considered, it has been in ethnographic studies that have been conducted in the north- and southeast (e.g., Waters 1999, Kasinitz 1992).
+Therefore, in this study I will conduct a secondary analysis of survey data, using a national multi-stage area probability survey that includes whites, African Americans and black immigrants from the British West Indies.
+In order to better understand the ways in which the racial and ethnic composition of the metropolitan context might be at play, this survey will be supplemented with data from the U.S. Census (i.e., tokenism and queuing theory, Blalock 1956, Blalock 1957, Kanter 1993).
+When complete, this single dataset should provide for a more nuanced assessment of the various explanations for black ethnic inequality.